-Luckily for you, I am dedicated to providing you with the help you need to make this a stress free project.
-Today, I’m going to provide an overview on the responsibilities of each party when a fence is being replaced.
+Today, I’m going to provide an overview of the responsibilities of each party when a fence is being replaced.

 As the homeowner, you’re really involved in a directorial sense.
 You will need to,

 - Decide the fence type you want and ensure it meets council recommendations.

 - Set a timeline that you’d prefer to stay in.

 - Discuss the project with the neighbours.
 You may share the fence with them so it may impact their privacy during the project.

 - You’ll need your neighbours to sign-off on the project if the fence aligns with their property so you may need to sweet talk them or discuss cost share ( this is where a lot of issues begin to go in prepared with a WIN-WIN scenario).

 The above steps are very important to ensure the project runs smoothly and avoid any legal issues.

 As noted above, the neighbour needs to be on board with any fence installations, especially if it crosses the property line.